Travel with Kids

 Lost & found: Once the plane lands, check for lost items.
 Look around the plane before you exit because if you discover the loss after you’ve deplaned, chances are you won’t be allowed back on).
 If you can’t find your missing item, there are three lost & found places to check: Airline, airport and TSA.

-Final word of advice: When you travel with kids, don’t sweat the small stuff but enjoy the adventure.
-Now get out there and have fun.
+Final word of advice: When you travel with kids, do not sweat the small stuff.
+Things happen and most are no big deal.
+Enjoy the adventure!